How to tell good diamonds from bad?

 But the Cut is very difficult to see unless you are an expert.

 Many times there are disagreements between two experts about the value of a diamond, but it’s always obvious when there is a badly cut diamond.
-But first we’ll go over some basic info about diamonds.
+But first we’ll go over some basic info about how to tell good diamonds from bad diamonds.

 The Difference Between Shape and Cut

 The cut is the actual geometric proportion of the diamond facets, while the Shape is the general or basic outline of a diamond.

 The shape can be round, square, oval, cushion, or triangular, whereas the cut is the proportion of the facets and how many blemishes there are on each facet.

 For instance a certain shape like the popular round shape can come in many different cut qualities, from Excellent to Very Good, Good, Fair and Poor.